Welcome to the Sixth Form

-Welcome to Friends’ Sixth.
+Welcome to Friends’ School Sixth Form.
 All Sixth forms are very different from your GCSE years.
 However, not all Sixth forms are the same and ours is more different than most.
 Partly this is because we celebrate difference in this school, but mostly it is on account of the special relationships which can be forged in an atmosphere where everyone can know everyone else.

 Sixth form is not just motivation, application and examination – so it matters more than ever that we offer more than just good teaching.
 I believe that it is much easier in a small community than in a large one for every individual to find his or her self, to be true to his or her self and to be true to others around them.